 b.
 Where can more information be found about the Indonesian researchers and their research plan?

-The research project in Indonesia is carried out by 15 Indonesian historians under the auspices of Universitas Gadjah Mada (UGM) in Yogyakarta.
-For further information please contact UGM.
+The research in Indonesia is performed by 15 Indonesian historians, under supervision of the Universitas Gadjah Mada (UGM) in Yogyakarta.
+For further information you can apply to UGM.

 c.
 How do the Indonesian and Dutch research agendas relate to each other?

 As stated, this research programme is primarily Dutch research with an emphasis on Dutch actions in a broad context.
-The Bersiap and Regional studies sub-projects, which are cooperations between Dutch and Indonesian researchers, are expected to produce a fruitful exchange of sources, ideas and perspectives.
+The Bersiap and Regional studies sub-projects, which are cooperations between Dutch and Indonesian researchers, a fruitful exchange of sources, ideas and perspectives is produced.
 The Indonesian research group is drawing up its own research agenda and is responsible for carrying it out.
-All aspects of the research process will involve intensive cooperation between scientists in both countries.
+All aspects of the research process involve intensive cooperation between scientists in both countries.

 d.
 What is the added value of the cooperation?